CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 - I configured Wazuh to monitor logs from my Kali Linux VM.

-"Installed Wazuh SIEM tool to monitor logs and detect threats in my lab environment."

 ### **Notes:**

-SIEM tools are essential for log management and threat detection.
+- SIEM tools are essential for log management and threat detection.

-Wazuh provides real-time monitoring and alerts for potential security issues.
+- Wazuh provides real-time monitoring and alerts for potential security issues.

-I learned how to set up a SIEM tool and configure it to monitor logs from a virtual machine.
+- I learned how to set up a SIEM tool and configure it to monitor logs from a virtual machine.

+---

-🐍 Step 5: Installing Python
+### **🐍 Step 5: Installing Python**

 Since Python is widely used in cybersecurity for scripting and automation, I installed it on my Kali Linux VM.

-What I Did:
+### **What I Did:**

-I opened the terminal in Kali Linux.
+- I opened the terminal in Kali Linux.

-I checked if Python was already installed:
+- I checked if Python was already installed:

-python3 --version

-Since it wasn’t installed, I ran the following command to install Python:
+`python3 --version`

-sudo apt install python3
+`sudo apt install python3`

-I also installed pip (Python package manager):
+- I also installed pip (Python package manager):

-sudo apt install python3-pip
+`sudo apt install python3-pip`

-GitHub Update:

-I added this update to my README:

-"Installed Python and pip to start automating tasks in cybersecurity."

-Notes I Took:
+### **Notes:**

-Python is great for automating repetitive tasks in cybersecurity.
+- Python is great for automating repetitive tasks in cybersecurity.

-Some useful Python libraries for cybersecurity include scapy, requests, and os.
+- Some useful Python libraries for cybersecurity include `scapy`, `requests`, and `os`.

-I wrote a basic Python script to automate log analysis.
+- I wrote a basic Python script to automate log analysis.

+---

-📋 Step 6: Documenting My Journey on GitHub
+### **📋 Step 6: Documenting My Journey on GitHub**

 Throughout this process, I’ve been documenting my progress in my GitHub repository to keep track of what I’m learning and to showcase my journey to potential employers.

-What I’m Updating in My README:

 Here’s how I’m structuring my README updates: